 Can an employer deduct money from an employee’s paycheck?

 Illinois law severely restricts when an employer can deduct money from an employee’s paycheck, even if the employee owes property or money to the employer.
-We’ve broken down the law for you, but the Illinois Department of Labor provides a nice summary of the rules and frequently asked questions here.
+We’ve broken down the law for you and can help with a number of employment issues, which you can read more about here.
+The Illinois Department of Labor also provides a nice summary of the rules and frequently asked questions here.

 In general, deductions from an employee’s pay can only be made: